Your money-making expert. Financial journalist, TV and radio personality.

 Remedy this by either setting yourself an income goal, after which you can buy something else, or take a 12 month purchasing fast.
 Then focus your energy on using the courses and tools you already have to meet your goals (before you go on a buying spree again).

-The silence in the room, the lack of water-cooler conversation, the voices in your head … they all add up.
+The silence in the room, the lack of water-cooler conversation, the voices in your head.
+It all takes a toll.
+Humans are social creatures after all!

 While you may not replace old colleagues with new ones, you can explore where you live for viable co-working spaces and café’s to work from a few times a week.